ColeTownsend/Balzac-for-Jekyll/README.md

 #### Owner/Author Information

-Change your name, bio, and avatar photo (100x100 pixels or larger), Twitter url, email, and Google+ url.
-If you want to link to an external image on Gravatar or something similiar you'll need to edit the path in `author-bio.html` since it assumes it is located in `\images`.
+Change your name, bio, Twitter url, email, Dribbble URL, etc.

 Including a link to your Google+ profile has the added benefit of displaying [Google Authorship](https://plus.google.com/authorship) in Google search results if you've went ahead and applied for it.
 Don't have a Google+ account?
 Just leave it blank and/or remove `<link rel="author" href="{{ site.owner.google_plus }}">` from `head.html`.